 Should businesses buy a solar system or enter a PPA?

 Most non-profit organizations will save more money with a Solar Power Purchase Agreement over buying the solar system outright because they cannot benefit from the federal solar tax incentives.
 Businesses, however, that can benefit from the 30% tax credit and take a bonus depreciation of the solar system can significantly reduce their tax burden.
 Whether a solar PPA or purchasing a solar system is more lucrative for a business depends mainly on the company’s tax burden and if they can take full advantage of the solar tax incentives.
 We recommend speaking with a tax specialist before making a decision.

 Has Sundog Solar installed systems under a PPA?

 The Sundog Solar team has installed systems Mount Desert Island High School and for the towns of Waldoboro, Bristol, and Stockton Springs, and Tremont, Maine.
 The solar system in Waldoboro is expected to save the town $380,000 over the life of the system.
 The Town of Tremont currently pays between $0.17 and $0.18 per kWh of electricity and will soon pay only $0.125 for solar electricity.

 Sundog Solar handles everything from ensuring project financing, designing the solar system, applying for permits, installing the solar system, and negotiating the interconnection agreement with the local utility provider.
-Sundog Solar is also responsible for maintenance and repairs on the system until our client purchases the PV system.
+Sundog Solar is also responsible for maintenance and repairs on the system until our client purchases the solar panel system.